Our 2025 Fabulist Fiction Contest winner will be announced in June of 2026.

 Detailed Contest Guidelines:

-1. For this contest, Fabulist Fiction includes magic realism and literary forms of fantasy, science fiction, horror, fable, and myth.
-Stories can be primarily realistic, with elements of non-realism, or primarily, or entirely non-realistic.
+- For this contest, Fabulist Fiction includes magical realism, fantasy, science fiction, horror, fable, and myth.
+Stories can be primarily realistic, with elements of non-realism, or primarily or entirely non-realistic.

-6. This contest is identity-hidden (formerly referred to as a blind contest), so please remove identifying information from your manuscript when submitting.
+- This contest is identity-hidden (formerly referred to as a “blind contest”), so you must remove identifying information from your manuscript before submitting.

-9. Simultaneous submissions to other contests are acceptable.
+- Simultaneous submissions to other contests or presses are perfectly acceptable.
 Please let us know if your manuscript is accepted elsewhere.

-10. Revisions are not allowed to a manuscript after it has been submitted to the contest.
-However, the winning author may choose to make minor edits to the manuscript before publication.
-We do reserve the right to get approval from the judge.
+- Revisions are not allowed to a manuscript after it has been submitted to the contest.
+However, the winning author may choose to make minor edits to the manuscript before publication, with approval of the judge.

-14. Past or present “students,” “colleagues,” or “close friends” of the judge are NOT ELIGIBLE.
-For the purpose of this contest the following definitions apply: “Students” are defined as someone who has taken one or more semesters or quarter courses from the judge, but we do not consider someone who has taken only a weekend or week long workshop to be a “student” of the judge.
-“Colleagues” include someone who has worked with the judge, usually in the same department at a university or college, but someone who has worked in a different unrelated department at the same university or college and has had very little contact with the judge is not considered a “colleague.”
+- Past or present students, colleagues, or close friends of the judge are NOT ELIGIBLE.
+For the purpose of this contest the following definitions apply: A “student” is defined as someone who has taken one or more semesters or quarter courses from the judge, but we do not consider someone who has taken only a weekend or week long workshop to be a “student” of the judge.
+“Colleagues” includes anyone who has worked with the judge, usually in the same department at a university or college (someone who has worked in a different, unrelated department at the same university or college, and who has had very little contact with the judge is not considered a “colleague.”)
 A “close friend” is defined as someone who has met with the judge socially, for instance for a private dinner.
 Someone who knows the judge, but only meets and greets the judge at readings and other events is not considered a “close friend.”
 Once you have had a “student,” “colleague,” or “close friend” relationship with the judge, even if it was many years ago, you are ineligible for this contest.
+Please feel free to ask us if you’re not sure.

-15. ALSO NOT ELIGIBLE are translations; collaborations by more than one author; Omnidawn past and present staff and volunteers/interns; authors of books Omnidawn has published, and winners of previous Omnidawn BOOK and CHAPBOOK contests.
+- ALSO NOT ELIGIBLE: past and present staff and volunteers/interns for Omnidawn, authors of books Omnidawn has published, and winners of previous Omnidawn BOOK and CHAPBOOK contests.
 Winners of Omnidawn’s Broadside Contest are still eligible to enter and win Omnidawn BOOK and CHAPBOOK contests.

-16. A few smaller errors in your manuscript, including spelling, punctuation, formatting, or typographic errors, do not reduce your chances of winning.
+- A few small errors in your manuscript, including spelling, punctuation, formatting, or typographic errors, will not reduce your chances of winning.
 (We fully understand that such errors sometimes occur for everyone, and that these can be easily corrected later.)

-The fabulist fiction chapbook contests winner will be announced to our email list and on our website page in summer 2023.
+- The fabulist fiction contest winner will be announced to our email list and on our website page.
 We will send you an email notification of the contest winner and finalists.
-We expect to publish the winning chapbook in Spring, 2024.

 Recent Winners of Omnidawn’s Fabulist Fiction Prize